scaleoutsystems/fedn/README.rst

 -  **ML-framework agnostic**.
 FEDn is compatible with all major ML frameworks.
 Examples for Keras, PyTorch and scikit-learn are available out-of-the-box.

-**From development to real-world FL**
+From development to real-world FL:

-Users can develop a FL use-case in a local development environment, and then deploy it to FEDn Studio:
+-  Develop a FEDn project in a local development environment, and then deploy it to FEDn Studio
 -  The FEDn server-side as a managed, production-grade service on Kubernetes.
 -  Token-based authentication for FL clients
 -  Role-based access control (RBAC)
 -  Dashboard for orchestrating runs, visualizing and downloading results
 -  Admin dashboard for managing and scaling the FEDn network
 -  Collaborate with other data-scientists in a shared workspace.

 Getting started with the SDK
 ===============